You've heard of looksmaxxing: optimize the three seconds someone sees you. Personality maxing optimizes the three hours they spend around you.

 - The wounds you’ve carried

 Your job isn’t to fit the description perfectly.
-It’s to use the description as a prompt to discover your authentic superpowers.
+It’s to use it as a prompt to discover your authentic superpowers.

 Calibrating Your Strengths